Ensuring research involving children with disabilities is inclusive, empowering and safe – what are the critical issues?

 Navigating disability identity and language in research involving children and young people.
 By Fathimath Shiraani

+You can download this case study as a pdf here.
 Despite contemporary tourism research being more inclusive of previously neglected groups, the views of children with disability are still largely absent, reflecting a disregard for both their agency and voice.
-My research sought to address this gap by focusing on
+My

 ‘I actually felt like I was a researcher myself.’
 On involving children in the analysis of qualitative paediatric research in the Netherlands.